Atticus29/dataJitsu/specs.md

 - [x] Fix test for clicking pause

 # Tabled specs and TODOs
-- [x] Remove match and annotation rating from matchDeets because they live elsewhere now
+- [x] Remove match and annotation rating from videoDeets because they live elsewhere now

 # Specs
 - [ ] An annotation is not made if a similar enough one has already been made by someone else